Lazerbeak12345/ediblestuff_api/README.md

 - `player` player object - the player in question
 - `amount` number - the amount to change the hunger by (positive makes them less hungry.
 See note about return value in `ediblestuff.get_hunger`)

-Returns a number - the amount of hunger.

 ### `ediblestuff.equipped` dict

 A dictionary of all players known to be wearing armor registered in the `ediblestuff.edible_while_wearing` dictionary.